 So people have developed all of these beliefs and attitudes…perceptions…about pretty much everything.
 They have skewed perceptions about Democrats and Republicans.
 They have opinions about Christians, Jews, Muslims and Buddhists.
 They have strong attitudes about Americans, Europeans, Arabs and Aussies.

 How Do You Change Perception?

 Well of course, that’s in large part what The Science of Influence Library is all about, but let’s look at one very powerful strategy.

 PRIOR to delivering a persuasive message, you want to elicit subsets of agreement that combine to form perceptions about bigger things.

-Example from the Past: You wanted someone to vote Democrat (for Senator Clinton, say, in the 2008 Presidential election) and the person you were talking to is a Republican (or Libertarian, like me).
+Example from an election 12 years ago: You wanted someone to vote Democrat (for Senator Clinton, say, in the 2008 Presidential election) and the person you were talking to is a Republican (or Libertarian, like me).

 You had a challenge on your hands…

 Most Blue people don’t vote Red and most Red don’t vote Blue.
 So you had your work cut out for you.
 But there was a way…

 What are Republican values?
 (In the good ole’ days it was low taxes, strong military, smaller government, pay off national debt.)

 You ask, “Before I ask you how you are going to vote, would you consider a candidate that was in favor of a strong military for the defense of the United States?”
 (That’s tough to say no to.)
 If the person says yes, you put a check mark on a piece of paper.